-Wake County mother from prison: "I did not conspire with my son to kill his father"
+Wake County mother from prison: 'I did not conspire with my son to kill his father'

 "Every bit of it was an accident and my ex-husband, to retaliate toward me because I wanted a divorce and I stood up to him, the only thing he could think of was that boy.
 He knew that would get to me and he did that 'filing charges' to our kid."

-Tammy Franklin called 911 and a wake sheriff's deputy came to the scene but initially Donald Franklin told him it was a family matter and he didn't want to press charges.
+Tammy Franklin called 911 and a Wake County sheriff's deputy came to the scene.
+Initially Donald Franklin told him it was a family matter and he didn't want to press charges.

 However, he told ABC11, the deputy told him he could press charges later if he changed his mind.